Patrick3131/Tentacles/README.md

 # Tentacles
 Current State: **Work in Progress**
 # What is Tentacles?

 Tentacles are body parts that an animal uses to hold, grab or even feel things.
-That is what Tentacles should be used for in terms of your data collection in your application.
-It should help you structuring your events and abstracting your analytics from specific providers.
+That is what Tentacles should be used for in terms of data collection in your application.
+It should help you to structure analytic events and abstract analytics from specific providers.

 When starting to build an app we often start only with collecting a few events and send these events to a service like Firebase Analytics.
-After a while we incrementally add new events and maybe also decide i.e. we would like to increase our user engagement and therefore add an other Service that need analytics i.e. Appboy.
-If we have not abstracted our analytics layer we now have to add Appboy whereever we log events for Firebase.
-Another reason is improvement of testing our analytics layer, if it is abstracted we can add a stub and easily test the events.
+After a while we incrementally add new events and maybe also decide i.e. we would like to increase our user engagement and therefore add an other service that needs analytics i.e. Appboy.
+If we haven't abstracted our analytics layer we now have to add Appboy whereever we log events for Firebase.
+Another reason is the improvement of testing our analytics layer, if it is abstracted we can add a stub and easily test the events.

 For further information why abstracting a third party library make sense [Benoit Pasquier wrote an article](https://benoitpasquier.com/abstract-ios-third-party-libraries/).